I Am a Biblical Zionist

 Reestablishment of the sovereignty of Israel was definitely on the minds of the disciples before Yeshua's ascension (Acts 1:6), but they would not live to see it.
 The return properly belongs to the modern age when Jews began to make aliyah ("going up") to Israel beginning in the 1800s until culminated in the reestablishment of the nation of Israel in 1948.

-1. The Land currently consisting of the territory bounded by the Gulf of Aqaba on the south, the Mediterranean Sea on the west, the Jordan River on the east and the Golan heights on the north (with the boundary of Lebanon) belongs to the nation of Israel and the State of Israel in its entirety.
+First, the Land currently consisting of the territory bounded by the Gulf of Aqaba on the south, the Mediterranean Sea on the west, the Jordan River on the east and the Golan heights on the north (with the boundary of Lebanon) belongs to the nation of Israel and the State of Israel in its entirety.
 In particular, the territories of Judea and Samaria, mislabeled as the "West Bank," belong to Israel by right of divine inheritance.

 Application of Covenant Principles